 profs used to say whenever he didn't buy your argument (which was often).
 When it gets right down to it, I'm not

 Young ladies and old frequently have their hands on a book (suggesting intelligence, education, and well-breeding), and you see heavy drapes, nice little tables, and dainty objects in the hand—all clichés.
-These are fun to look at and compare anyway.
+These are fun to look at anyway.

 Life is But a Dream

-Ed Kahn's rendition of April is lovely and fascinating.
+Ed Kohn's rendition of April is lovely and fascinating.
 I find her far more interesting than the girl who turns into Medusa.
 That message is pretty straightforward: Beneath a soft and feminine façade may lie something dreadful and deadly.
 I use "feminine" advisedly, as Davis seemed to like the femme fatale theme quite a lot.
 There's the Cat Lady down at the other end of the line, of course, and there are a number of other changing portrait ideas exploiting this general motif that were never realized (even if one of them did turn up among the "Sinister 11", minus the gag).

 However, at some part of her short life, miss April probably became mrs June and mrs September, as she gained a ring, not seen on April nor December...